As an Amazon Associate we earn a small commission from qualifying purchases.

 I live in my sweatpants and oversized sweatshirts at home and I shouldn’t lie… I go shopping in the same attire in public.
 I wear my hair in a messy bun almost every day because, well….
 I can.
 I have learned I can be whatever type of mom I want to be as long as my children are taken care of and are becoming good human beings.

-Don’t get me wrong, I do some crafts (link from the word crafts to the craft article), baking and volunteering because I feel like it’s good for the mind and what not, but it’s not my “thing.”
+Don’t get me wrong, I do some crafts, baking and volunteering because I feel like it’s good for the mind and what not, but it’s not my “thing.”

 I am the ADHD mother.
 I will sit down and grab the XBOX controller and game with my kids.
 I will start running like a wild woman through the house playing chase.
 I have even broke my own stuff by throwing a ball in the house.
 I sometimes give myself a time out for not following the house rules.